Gr8Job/CSE616-Vision-Transformer/README.md

 This files illustarates the calculation of the learnable parameters included within the transformer block.

 **Run_Results.ipynb** This file has all results of the 12 runs.

+**Evaluate_Vision_Transformer.ipynb** This notebook illustrates the way to evaluate the perfromance of the model.

 ## 2. Dataset Description: